Jana0509/Deploy-ECommerce-App-EKS-AWS/README.md

 ## Conclusion:

 In conclusion, this project highlights the successful implementation of a Microservice application hosted on an AWS EKS Cluster, following cloud-native principles.
 By leveraging AWS's robust services and integrating best practices, the architecture delivers high scalability, resilience, and security while remaining cost-efficient.
 This hands-on experience reinforces the practical knowledge of designing, deploying, and managing cloud-based applications, making it a significant step forward in mastering modern application hosting solutions.

+## Codebase for the Microservices
+I have used the Stan's Robot Shop developed by IAM.
+It is a sample microservice application you can use as a sandbox to test and learn containerised application orchestration and monitoring techniques.
+It is not intended to be a comprehensive reference example of how to write a microservices application, although you will better understand some of those concepts by playing with Stan's Robot Shop.
+To be clear, the error handling is patchy and there is not any security built into the application.

+This sample microservice application has been built using these technologies:

+NodeJS (Express)
+Java (Spring Boot)
+Python (Flask)
+Golang
+PHP (Apache)
+MongoDB
+Redis
+MySQL (Maxmind data)
+RabbitMQ
+Nginx
+AngularJS (1.x)